-The day a trial adoption placement begins, the Trial Adoption Placement Agreement and the Discipline Policy Agreement will be completed and signed, and a copy given to the adoptive parents.
-If a foster/adopt parent for the child's current placement has agreed to adopt, an Intent to Adopt will be completed.
+The day a trial adoption placement begins, the Trial Adoption Placement Agreement and the Discipline Policy Agreement will be completed, signed, and dated.
+A copy of the agreement will be given to the adoptive parents.
+The Adoption Placement Agreement must be signed and dated by the adoption specialist and the adoptive parent or parents.
+If a foster/adoptive parent for the child's current placement has agreed to adopt, an Intent to Adopt will be completed.